Deep vein thrombosis: History

 The book Sushruta Samhita, an Ayurvedic text published around 600–900 BC, contains what has been cited as the first description of DVT.
 In 1271, DVT symptoms in the leg of a 20-year-old male were described in a French manuscript, which has been cited as the first case or the first Western reference to DVT.

 In 1856, German physician and pathologist Rudolf Virchow published his analysis after the insertion of foreign bodies into the jugular veins of dogs, which migrated to the pulmonary arteries.
 These foreign bodies caused pulmonary emboli, and Virchow was focused on explaining their consequences.
-He cited three factors, which are now understood as hypercoaguability, stasis, and endothelial injury.
+He cited three factors, which are now understood as hypercoagulability, stasis, and endothelial injury.
 It was not until 1950 that this framework was cited as Virchow's triad, but the teaching of Virchow's triad has continued in light of its utility as a theoretical framework and as a recognition of the significant progress Virchow made in expanding the understanding of VTE.

 Methods to observe DVT by ultrasound were established in the 1960s.
-Diagnoses were commonly performed by impedance plethysmography in the 1970s and 1980s, but ultrasound, particularly after utility of probe compression was demonstrated in 1986, became the preferred diagnostic method.
+Diagnoses were commonly performed by impedance plethysmography in the 1970s and 1980s, but ultrasound, particularly after the utility of probe compression was demonstrated in 1986, became the preferred diagnostic method.
 Yet, in the mid-1990s, contrast venography and impedance plethysmography were still described as common.

 Multiple pharmacological therapies for DVT were introduced in the 20th century: oral anticoagulants in the 1940s, subcutaneous injections of LDUH in 1962 and subcutaneous injections of LMWH in 1982.
 1974 was when vascular inflammation and venous thrombosis were first proposed to be interrelated.
 For around 50 years, a months-long warfarin (Coumadin) regimen was the mainstay of pharmacological treatment.
 To avoid the blood monitoring required with warfarin and the injections required by heparin and heparin-like medicines, direct oral anticoagulants (DOACs) were developed.
 In the late 2000s to early 2010s, DOACs—including rivaroxaban (Xarelto), apixaban (Eliquis), and dabigatran (Pradaxa)—came to the market.
 The New York Times described a "furious battle" among the three makers of these drugs "for the prescription pads of doctors".

 Economics

-VTE costs the US healthcare system about $7 to 10 billion dollars annually.
+VTE costs the US healthcare system about $7 to 10 billion annually.
 Initial and average DVT costs for a hospitalized US patient is about $10,000 (2015 estimate).
 In Europe, the costs for an initial VTE hospitalization are significantly less, costing about €2000 to 4000 (2011 estimate).
 Post-thrombotic syndrome is a significant contributor to DVT follow-up costs.
 Outpatient treatment significantly reduces costs, and treatment costs for PE exceed those of DVT.